opensearch-project/documentation-website/_getting-started/intro.md

 # Introduction to OpenSearch

-OpenSearch is a distributed search and analytics engine, which supports various use cases, from implementing a search box on a website to analyzing security data for threat detection.
+OpenSearch is a distributed search and analytics engine that supports various use cases, from implementing a search box on a website to analyzing security data for threat detection.
 The term _distributed_ means you can run OpenSearch on multiple computers. _Search and analytics_ means you can search and analyze your data once you ingest it into OpenSearch.
 Whether your data is geographic or genetic, you can store and analyze it using OpenSearch.

 ## Document